-For over 30 years, Marines and families stationed at Camp Lejeune and MCAS New River were exposed to harmful industrial chemicals in their drinking water.
+For over 30 years, Marines and families stationed at Marine Corps Base Camp Lejeune were exposed to harmful industrial chemicals in their drinking water.
 Numerous types of cancer, Parkinson’s disease, birth defects, female infertility, and other health conditions have been linked to these contaminants.

 After years of denying justice to those harmed by the toxic water, in August of 2022 “Camp Lejeune Justice Act of 2022” was signed into law, finally allowing those who have been injured to file an administrative claim and ultimately a lawsuit for damages.

-If you or a loved one lived or worked at Camp Lejeune or MCAS New River for at least thirty (30) days between 1 August 1953 and 31 December 1987 and have been diagnosed with or experienced a qualifying medical condition, you may be entitled to significant financial compensation.
+If you or a loved one lived or worked at Marine Corps Base Camp Lejeune for at least thirty (30) days between 1 August 1953 and 31 December 1987 and have been diagnosed with or experienced a qualifying medical condition, you may be entitled to financial compensation.

 Click below to determine your eligibility for the lawsuit.

 Military Justice Attorneys (MJA) is a veteran owned and operated law firm that focuses on representing active-duty service members and veterans in administrative, criminal, and civil matters related to their military service.